Liverpool and Manchester City show why Premier League title race will thrill - but defensive depth is worry...

 “You’ve seen the champions, now f**k off home,” crowed the Manchester City supporters, packed tightly into the old Anfield Road end.

 In front of them, Guardiola gave a smile and a fist pump.
-He looked happy, focused, determined.
-His side could have, should have won perhaps, but the 2-2 draw they chiselled out here will have felt like a victory, given the setting and given the circumstances.
+He looked happy, focused, determined, themes he would continue in his post-match press conference.

 Editors' Picks